shuhanxu93/project_mtls/README.md

 ## project_mtls

 The final models are located in `./final_predictors/`.
-The predictors are designed for sequences longer than 25 residues.
-You need to first move your own fasta and PSSM files into `./final_predictors/` to predict the secondary structure of your own proteins.
+The models are designed for protein sequences longer than 25 residues.
+First, you need to move your own fasta and PSSM files into `./final_predictors/` to predict the secondary structures of your own proteins.
+Then use final_seq.py to predict from primary sequence or final_fm.py to predict from PSSM.
+Give the input filename and output filename in the terminal as arugments when running either of the scripts.
+The result is printed to the screen and saved to the output file in the same directory.

-Here is a demonstration using the provide fasta file in the directory:
+Here is a demonstration using the provided fasta file in the directory:
 ```
 cd final_predictors
 python3 final_seq.py example.fasta output_fasta.txt
 ```

-Here is a demonstration using the provide PSSM file in the directory:
+Here is a demonstration using the provided PSSM file in the directory:
 ```
 cd final_predictors
 python3 final_fm.py example.pssm output_pssm.txt